mit-plv/bedrock2/ArtifactEvaluation.md

 etc/completenesscheck.sh
 ```

-whose output should be empty (it lists all Coq files that recursive `find` finds, but are not listed in `etc/all-files.txt`).
+whose output should be empty (it lists all Coq files that recursive `find` finds but are not listed in `etc/all-files.txt`).
 Then, run

 ```